avast/cactus/README.md

       println(f)
   }
 }
 ```

 See [unit tests](macros/src/test/scala/com/avast/cactus/CactusMacrosTest.scala) for more examples.

 ## Appendix

 The library is compiled with dependency on GPB 2.6.1.
+It should be safe to exclude the dependency and use version
-Since it use the `MessageLite` interface only as a "marker trait", it should be safe to exclude the GPB
+`2.5.x` or `2.4.x` instead since it uses the `MessageLite` interface only as a "marker trait".
-dependency and use v 2.5.0 or 2.4.1 instead.

-Author: Jan Kolena (kolena[at]avast.com), [Avast Software s.r.o.](https://www.avast.com)